CS253-F20/project-cyoagen/Docs/iteration_report_1.md

     - Created the backend python to take the user input and store it in a database.

 - Created UI for Logging in and out
-    - Log in page was created
+    - Log in page was created.
     - Python code for logging in and out was created except for code to link it to the database.

 ## Tasks Not Completed